 First, Marielle Franco was gunned down in an apparent organised hit, prompting tens of thousands of Brazilians to protest.
 Then came the character assassination.

 Franco was held up as an example of a black Brazilian who overcame racism and poverty, inspiring millions with her courageous stand for human rights in Rio’s dangerous favela neighborhoods.
+She was a political martyr.

 Or was she actually a drug user?